isomerpages/sciencecentre-emag/_episodes/Season 1/Peranakan Ancestry.md

 </p>
 <p><strong>Prof. Foo </strong>Yeah, it's true.
 Yes, because if you can say
-that Genghis Khan has a descendant today, then he must be an ancestor to everybody today, if he has passed the <a href="https://www.scientificamerican.com/article/humans-are-all-more-closely-related-than-we-commonly-think/" rel="noopener nofollow" target="_blank">isogenetic point</a>.
+that Genghis Khan has a descendant today, then he must be an ancestor to everybody today, if he has passed the [<a href="https://www.scientificamerican.com/article/humans-are-all-more-closely-related-than-we-commonly-think/" rel="noopener nofollow" target="_blank">genetic isopoint</a>].
 <br>
 <br>[Upbeat electronica music playing]</p>
 <p><strong>Rishii </strong>Hey there, welcome to <em>Void Deck</em>, a casual